Msruvi/Msruvi/README.md

 # Library Management System

-This is a group project developed for [Enterprises Architecture].
-The project aims to develop a library management system to efficiently manage books, patrons, and transactions.
+This is a group project developed for Enterprise Architecture.
+The project aims to develop a library management system to efficiently manage books details.

 ## Group Members

-- KEG/IT/2021/F/0033 - Hirumi
+- KEG/IT/2021/F/0033 - Hirumi Umeha
 - KEG/IT/2021/F/0038 - Nethmi Aloka
 - KEG/IT/2021/F/0092 - Ruvini Nandasena